Hudson Yards (development): 15 Hudson Yards

 15 Hudson Yards, originally proposed as Tower D, is located on Eleventh Avenue and West 30th Street, near Phase 1's southwestern corner.
 The building connects to a semi-permanent structure, a performance and arts space known as The Shed.
 15 Hudson Yards started construction in December 2014, was topped out in February 2018, and opened in early 2019.
 When completed, 15 Hudson Yards included 285 residential units.
 Its original design, with a pronounced "corset" at the middle of the tower's height, attracted attention.
-15 Hudson Yards is designed by Diller Scofidio + Renfro, Lead Architect and Rockwell Group, Lead Interior Architect.
+15 Hudson Yards is designed by Diller Scofidio + Renfro (Lead Architect) and Rockwell Group (Interior Architect).

-Prospective low-income tenants of the building filed a lawsuit against Related.
-The suit alleges the company created a different address (553 West 30th Street) for 15 Hudson Yards' affordable units and that the tenants of those units would not have access to the same amenities as those in the market-rate units.
-The suit alleges the building does not have an actual "poor door" but does still segregate its tenants through a "poor address" and "poor floors".
-"Poor doors" were banned in 2015 by then New York City Mayor Bill de Blasio.

 The Shed

 The Shed is an arts center housed in the Bloomberg Building, a three-story structure adjacent to 15 Hudson Yards.
 The space is focused on providing cultural programming, and is maintained by an organization of the same name.
 Its most prominent feature is a retractable "shell" that wraps around its roof and its northern and southern facades.
 The Shed opened on April 5, 2019.